• Wild Cooking & Herbology (Ages 7-13) – initial groups filled but click here to join waitlist in case we can add

-• Advanced Wildlife Tracking (Ages 9-13 with prereqs)
+• Advanced Wildlife Tracking (Ages 9-14) – space is available with prerequisites

 Join us for up to five wonderful camp weeks in 2022 at our privately rented, eighty-acre Hans Jensen Group Camp, off East Lake Sammamish Parkway in Issaquah.
 Camps are lead by our professionally-trained instructors within a hallmark 6-1 student-teacher ratio that’s critical for safe and profound outdoor experiences.

 Camp Themes for August 1-5, 2022

-Wild Cooking & Herbology: In its 24th year, this theme is excellent for focused learners, as it is like a mini college course on herbalism (although very hands-on) and therefore not recommended for adhd students.
+Wild Cooking & Herbology: In its 24th year, this theme for ages 7-13 is excellent for focused learners, as it is like a mini college course on herbalism (although very hands-on) and therefore not recommended for adhd students.
 (Click here to join the waitlist for this week and we’ll notify you by March 30th pending addition of one additional group or if applying for financial aid scholarship to attend Wolf Camp this summer, email us directly.)

-Advanced Wildlife Tracking: In its 6th year, this theme is open to ages 9-13 who have graduated from at least two camps or workshops with us in the past, one of which being Wildlife Search & Rescue (see past week).
+Advanced Wildlife Tracking: In its 6th year, this theme is open to ages 9-14 who have graduated from at least two camps or workshops with us in the past, one of which being Wildlife Search & Rescue.
 Continue our ongoing survey of animal dens and other great finds above the Hans Jensen Group Camp!